gitbls/sdm/README.md

 If a Custom Phase Script wants to run a script at boot time, even if `--bootscripts` is not specified, the Custom Phase script should put the script in /etc/sdm/0piboot in the IMG and named 0*-*.sh (e.g., 010-customize-something.sh).
 These scripts are always run by FirstBoot.

 The best way to build a Custom Phase Script is to start with the example Custom Phase Script `sdm-customphase`, and extend it as desired.

+## Installing/Configuring VNC

+The `--vnc` switch is used to install and configure VNC in your image.
+The arguments to the `--vnc` switch include:

+* **real** &mdash; Install RealVNC.
+This is only needed on RasPiOS Lite, as it's already installed on RasPiOS Desktop versions
+* **tiger** &mdash; Install TigerVNC server for virtual desktops
+* **tight** &mdash; Install TightVNC server for virtual desktops
+* *resolutions* &mdash; Specify a list of resolutions for virtual desktops

+By default Virtual VNC desktops are configured with ports 5901, 5902, ...
+This can be modified with the `--vncbase` *base* switch.
+For instance, `--vncbase 6400` would place the VNC virtual desktops at ports 6401, 6402, ...

+For RasPiOS Desktop, RealVNC Server will be enabled automatically.
+Well, actually, it will be disabled for the first boot of the system as will the graphical desktop, and the sdm FirstBoot service will-reenable both for subsequent use.

+For RasPiOS Lite, if `--poptions nodmconsole` is specified AND the Display Manager is xdm or wdm, the Display Manager will not be started on the console, and neither will RealVNC Server.
+It can be started later, if desired, with `sudo systemctl enable --now vncserver-x11-serviced`.
+Note, however, that you must enable the Display Manager as well for it to really be enabled.
+To enable the Display Manager:

+* **xdm:**&nbsp;`sed -i "s/\#\:0 local \/usr\/bin\/X :0 vt7 -nolisten tcp/\:0 local \/usr\/bin\/X :0 vt7 -nolisten tcp/"  /etc/X11/xdm/Xservers`
+* **wdm:** `sed -i "s/\#\:0 local \/usr\/bin\/X :0 vt7 -nolisten tcp/\:0 local \/usr\/bin\/X :0 vt7 -nolisten tcp/"  /etc/X11/wdm/Xservers`

+**Examples:**

+* `--vnc real,tiger,2540x1350,1880x960,1700x1200,1880x1100` &mdash; Install/enable RealVNC for connecting to the RasPiOS Console on port 5900.
+Create 4 VNC virtual desktops, each with a different resolution.
+These VNC Servers are on TCP ports 5901, 5902, 5903, 5904.
+* `--vnc tiger,1024x768` &mdash; Install TigerVNC Server with one configured virtual desktop resolution on port 5901

 ## /etc/fstab